ALL Metrics

 Introduction

-The sample size significantly influences the precision of our estimates and the study's power.
-The power of a statistical test is the probability that it will correctly reject the null hypothesis when it is false, thus avoiding a Type II error.
+The sample size significantly influences the precision of our estimates and the study’s power, which is probability of correctly rejecting the null hypothesis when it is false.
 Essentially, higher power means a greater chance of detecting a true effect.

 Two primary factors impact the power of a study: the sample size and the effect size.
-A larger sample size generally increases the study's power, enhancing our ability to draw accurate conclusions.
-Effect size, on the other hand, measures the magnitude of the difference or relationship being studied.
+A larger sample size generally increases the study’s power, enhancing our ability to draw accurate conclusions.
+Effect size, on the other hand, measures the magnitude of the difference or relationship being studied between the groups.

 In clinical trials, carefully calculating the sample size is essential.
-It ensures that the study is adequately powered to meet its objectives, providing reliable and meaningful results.
+Correctly calculated sample size ensures that the study is adequately powered to meet its objectives, providing reliable and meaningful results.
 This meticulous planning is fundamental to advancing medical knowledge and improving patient care.

 As an illustration, consider a study to compare the performance of a professional athlete taking a particular protein shake versus athletes who do not consume any special protein shakes.
 Narrowing down attention to a portion of the wider group is essential to enable tracking of the eating habits of every elite athlete in the world.
-Suppose this entails choosing 100 professional athletes for our study at random; in this case, 100 would be the sample size.
-Based on the data gathered from a sample of 100 elite athletes, the study’s findings potentially characterize the population of all athletes in the sports industry.
-Lack of full coverage of the target population would result in the study's outcome having a margin of error.
-Sampling error1 is the term used to describe this level of uncertainty or inaccuracy.
-It affects the estimator’s precision, which is a metric that is important for the chosen target population of all professional athletes.
+Suppose this entails choosing one hundred professional athletes for our study at random; in this case, one hundred would be the sample size.
+Based on the data gathered from a sample of one hundred elite athletes, the study’s findings potentially characterize the population of all athletes in the sports industry.
+Lack of full coverage of the target population would result in the study’s outcome having a margin of error.
+Sampling error1 refers to the random variation between a sample estimate and the true population parameter due to observing only a subset of the population.
+It reduces the precision of an estimator (e.g., widening confidence intervals), which is crucial for generalizing results to the target population (e.g., all professional athletes).
+Greater precision enhances confidence in results, enabling more accurate analysis and informed decision-making.

 Background

-Formulae for deriving sample size in longitudinal studies is available from several papers.5,6 Basagana, Liao and Spiegelma7 published a study in which the power as well as the sample size are discussed for time-varying exposures, but how this is practically applied to a longitudinal study design and its outcome is undocumented in published papers.
+Basagana, Liao and Spiegelman7 published a study in which the power as well as the sample size are discussed for time-varying exposures, but how this is practically applied to a longitudinal study design and its outcome is undocumented in published papers.
 Pourhoseingholi et al.,8 and Karimollah9 both published about the importance of various components for calculating the sample size in medical studies or clinical trials where often there would be more than one post baseline assessment, but sample size calculation is shown assuming single post baseline assessment.
 Manja and Lakshminrusimha published a two-part study10,11 which does give a good explanation on clinical research design, but sample size is not discussed in detail.

 Most of the published studies which have assessments at multiple time points calculate the sample size based on the change from study end time point to baseline whereas a smaller number of papers emphasize on the use of multiple time points into consideration for calculating the sample size.57